-The main objective of the course is to introduce the student to the Algebraic Geometry of affine and projective varieties, both algebraically over a field (Q, finite fields) and analytically over the real, and specially over the complex numbers.
 The course will be based on many examples, stressing the geometric interest of the subject.
 The topic of the final lectures will depend on the interests of the audience, with a view towards the assigned final projects of the students.

 Туре Hours Percentage

+Self study 127,5 68.00

 Hours large group 60,0 32.00

-Self study 127,5 68.00